Gyeeta/gyeeta.github.io/docs/architecture.md

 ## *Partha* Host Monitor Agent {#host-monitor-agent-partha}

-The Gyeeta Host Monitor Agent (named `partha`) is a lightweight priviliged process using eBPF to monitor the activities on a host.
+The Gyeeta Host Monitor Agent (named `partha`) needs to be installed on every host that is to be monitored and preferably started at init (startup) so that all process activity can be monitored.

-It needs to be installed on every host that is to be monitored and preferably started at init (startup) so that all process activity can be monitored.
+The `partha` application is a lightweight priviliged process using eBPF and Kernel Statistics to monitor all activities on each monitored host.

 **Features :**